yangjeep/yangjeep.github.io/_tabs/about.md

 Oh Hey!

-I'm yangjeep, and my friends call me JJ.
+I'm Jiajian, and my friends call me JJ.
 I live in Ottawa Canada and currently working at Searchspring as Director of Engineering.

 For work I care about the efficiency and happiness of developers: development productivity, quality of life and product, velocity etc. So talk to me about: